Explicit 34: Star Wars Holiday Special

 11:14

-I think that's what he's really saying.
+I don't know what he's really saying.

-I feel like they didn't really know what made Star Wars good either,
+I feel like they didn't really know what made Star Wars good either.

 11:45

-because it's like, they've got the characters are there and all that stuff, but nothing,
+Because it's like, the characters are there and all that stuff, but there's nothing else, really.

 11:52

-It really feels like sci-fi is a Star Wars written by people who don't really know it,
+It's a Star Wars written by people who don't really know it.

 11:57

-and there's only been one Star Wars film by then as well,
+And there's only been one Star Wars film by then as well.

-but also it's probably written by people who don't really like sci-fi,
+But also it's probably written by people who don't really like sci-fi.

 12:02

-I felt like they didn't really understand sci-fi or science, fantasy at all.
+I felt like they didn't really understand sci-fi or science fantasy at all.

 12:06